Mebbel/Mebbel.github.io/index.md

     #excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---

 Hey there and welcome to my private collection of projects in finance and data analytics.
-I am focused on forecasting financial data of public and private markets.
+I am a data specialist employed in the private equity industry working on general data analytics and forecasts.

-My tech-stack includes R, Python, Excel, SQL and AWS.
+For most of my projects, I make use of R, Excel and SQL.

 I am keen to discuss any topics.
 Feel free to drop me a message anytime: info(@)langphilipp.com